Parallel Two-Stage Approach for Joint Symbolic Approximation of Time Series

-where $\upsilon(m)$ is referred to as the runtime of the $m$ processors.
-Without loss of generality, we only evaluate the speedup of Parallelism for JABBA (GA) as shown in \figurename~\ref{fig:speedup}.
-We can see the speedup $\Phi(m)$ scale almost linearly with the number of threads $m$.
+Efficiency is important because it indicates whether the additional workers are effectively utilized.
+Without loss of generality, we only evaluate the speedup of Parallelism for JABBA as shown in \figurename~\ref{fig:speedup}.
+Although the current implementation keeps the digitization stage sequential, the overall runtime still scales well with the number of partitions.
+This indicates that the compression stage dominates the computational cost for large-scale time series and that domain decomposition effectively exposes the main source of parallelism.
+The speedup is close to linear for a small number of workers and remains above $5.6\times$ with eight workers, with a parallel efficiency of about $70\%$.
+We can see the speedup $\Phi(M)$ scale almost linearly with the number of threads $M$.
 Since our algorithm is partially parallel in compression, which is hindered by the sequential part of the algorithm, that is, the digitization.
 This phenomenon can be naturally explained by Amdahl's law which gives the theoretical speedup at a fixed workload where there are limits on the benefits one can derive from parallelizing a computation.